About the AP Promotion Program

 Question: I perform work for more than one unit or individual.
 Which person would be considered my supervisor?

 Answer: For the purposes of clarity, the AP Peer Review Promotion Advisory Committee defines the supervisor as the person who writes the AP’s annual performance evaluation.
-If the AP has had a recent change in supervisor, they should reach out to one or both AULs on the AP Peer Review Promotion Advisory Committee for guidance on how to handle the optional but recommended letter of support from the supervisor or similar concerns.
+If the AP has had a recent change in supervisor, they should reach out to the co-chairs of the AP Peer Review Promotion Advisory Committee for guidance on how to handle the optional but recommended letter of support from the supervisor or similar concerns.